wlh18/orientation-day/readme.md

 Students with MacOS will need to install the code command.
 This is done by typing `command, shift, p` to open the search bar.
 Type `shell command` and have students select the first option.

-Show students how to open the terminal in VSCode, and have them check if their terminal is running on `Node` or `Bash`.
+Show students how to open the terminal in VSCode, and have them check if their terminal is running on `Bash`.
 If it's running on `Powershell` instead, have the students change the default terminal shell by typing `command, shift, p` or `ctrl, shift, p` to open the search bar.
 Once the search bar is opened, have the students type `select default shell`.
-They will be able to select Node or Bash as an option.
+They will be able to select Bash as an option.

 ### Repl.it
 Link - https://repl.it/